 Illustration of Moa based on remains

-Moa have frequently been mentioned as potential candidates for revival by cloning.
-Having became extinct only a few hundred years ago and with substantial quantities of moa remains existing, it has been listed alongside such creatures as the Dodo as leading candidates for resurrection.
+The Moa has frequently been mentioned as potential candidates for revival by cloning.
+Having become extinct only a few hundred years ago and with substantial quantities of moa remains existing, it has been listed alongside such creatures as the Dodo as leading candidates for resurrection.
 Preliminary work involving the extraction of DNA has been undertaken and interest in the Moa’s potential for revival has gained support from some natural history experts.

 - Exhibit: Moa

 - Origin: Canterbury, New Zealand

 “As man disappears from sight, the land remains.”
 Maori Proverb

 Photo Credit:By GordonMakryllos (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons 2) By Lt.
 Carl R. Begy [Public domain], via Wikimedia Commons